 Introduction

 The Water Boards have a shared mission to preserve, enhance, and restore the quality of California’s water resources and drinking water.
 This mission is strengthened by a commitment to racial equity and environmental justice.
+Racial equity is achieved when race can no longer be used to predict life outcomes and outcomes for all groups are improved.
+Environmental justice means the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies.
 The Water Boards acknowledge and condemn inequities, past and present, in water quality, access, and affordability, and are proactively working to eliminate the structures and practices that perpetuate these inequities.

 The Water Boards envision a California where:

-race no longer predicts the access to, or quality of, water resources a person receives;
+race no longer predicts a person’s access to, or quality of, water resources;

-race no longer predicts professional outcomes for Water Boards employees; and
+Water Boards employees at all organizational levels reflect the racial and ethnic diversity of California; and

 a racial equity lens is consistently applied to Water Boards’ decision-making processes.

-This Racial Equity Action Plan is a compilation of actions intended to advance the State Water Board’s efforts to create a future where we equitably preserve, enhance, and restore California’s water resources and drinking water for all Californians, regardless of race, and where race is not a predictor of professional outcomes for Water Boards employees.
+This Racial Equity Action Plan does not expand or modify the Water Boards’ existing authorities, but rather it is a compilation of actions intended to advance the State Water Board’s efforts to create a future where we equitably preserve, enhance, and restore California’s water resources and drinking water for all Californians, regardless of race, and where race is not a predictor of professional outcomes for Water Boards employees.

 This Racial Equity Action Plan sets goals for the State Water Board to address racial inequities and identifies metrics to measure progress.
+Applying a “racial equity lens” means the Water Boards will consider a set of questions throughout its decision-making processes.
+The racial equity lens questions interrupt the impact of unintended consequences by taking into consideration the lived experiences and perspectives of the racially diverse communities the Water Boards intend to serve.

 How We Got Here

-On August 18, 2020, State Water Board staff presented an informational item to the State Water Board on a framework for addressing racial equity.
-The State Water Board acknowledged the historic effects of institutional racism that must be confronted throughout government and directed staff to develop a priority plan of action.
+On August 18, 2020, State Water Board staff presented an informational (non-voting) item to the State Water Board on a framework for addressing racial equity.
+The State Water Board acknowledged the historic effects of institutional racism that must be confronted throughout government, including within our organization, and directed staff to develop a priority plan of action.

-In fall 2020, the State Water Board’s Executive Director, Eileen Sobeck, convened a Water Boards Racial Equity Team with the purpose of advancing racial equity both for the communities that the Water Boards serve, and internally within the organization.
-The Water Boards Racial Equity Team is comprised of Water Boards staff representing all levels of the organization and includes support staff, engineers, scientists, technologists, and executives.
-The Racial Equity Team has been tasked with three major priorities1) establish a foundation of internal and external engagement that values listening and collaboration to drive action; 2) draft a resolution on racial equity to be considered for adoption by the State Water Board and leveraged by the nine (Regional Water Quality Control Boards (Regional Water Boards) to adopt their own resolutions; and 3) develop racial equity strategies and action plans to drive efforts for the coming years.
+In fall 2020, State Water Board Executive Director Eileen Sobeck, convened a Water Boards Racial Equity Team to advance racial equity for the communities that the Water Boards serve, and internally within the organization.
+The Water Boards’ Racial Equity Team comprises staff representing various divisions, office, and regions from all levels of the organization.
+The team was tasked with three major priorities: (1) establish a foundation of internal and external engagement that values listening and collaboration to drive action; (2) draft a resolution on racial equity to be considered for adoption by the State Water Board and leveraged by the nine Regional Water Quality Control Boards (Regional Water Boards) to adopt their own resolutions; and (3) develop racial equity strategies and action plans to drive efforts for the coming years.

-The Water Boards reached a major milestone on November 16, 2021, when the State Water Board adopted the Racial Equity Resolution, “Condemning Racism, Xenophobia, Bigotry, and Racial Injustice, and Strengthening Commitment to Racial Equity, Diversity, and Inclusion” (Resolution No. 2021-0050 (ca.gov)).
-The Resolution directs staff to develop a plan of action to advance racial equity within the Water Boards.
+The Water Boards reached a major milestone on November 16, 2021, when the State Water Board voted to adopt its Racial Equity Resolution, “Condemning Racism, Xenophobia, Bigotry, and Racial Injustice, and Strengthening Commitment to Racial Equity, Diversity, and Inclusion.”
+(Resolution No. 2021-0050 (ca.gov)) The Resolution directs staff to develop a plan of action to advance racial equity within the Water Boards.